-Ever since writing my last post about poached peaches in sparkling wine, we are having splendid summery weather, almost as if the Universe could hear me moaning about the time flying by and was kind enough to make sure the remaining weeks will be scortchiooooo!
+Ever since writing my last post, we are having splendid summery weather, almost as if the Universe could hear me moaning about the time flying by and was kind enough to make sure the remaining weeks will be scortchiooooo!
 Let’s hope I didn’t just jinx it!

 So this is another recipe with the use of booze!
 OK,very, very small amount of booze, but it will make a huge difference, trust me!
 The original recipe was found in Delicious Magazine but it wasn’t vegan, so being a kitchen enthusiast that I am, I’ve experimented again with aquafaba, and once again, the results did not disappoint!